OscarVanL/COMP3200-Individual-Project-Texture-Classification/README.md

 # COMP3200-Independent-Project
 Source code for experiments for Individual Project Dissertation.

-This project seeks to evaluate the performance of a number of texture classification algorithms, RLBP (Robust Local Binary Patterns), MRLBP (Multiresolution Local Binary Patterns), MRELBP (Median Robust Extended Local Binary Patterns) and BM3DELBP.
+This project seeks to evaluate the performance of a number of texture classification algorithms, RLBP (Robust Local Binary Patterns), MRLBP (Multiresolution Local Binary Patterns), MRELBP (Median Robust Extended Local Binary Patterns) and BM3DELBP (Block Matching and 3D filtering Extended Local Binary Pattern).

 These algorithms take a dataset with a series of classes of textures, then attempt classify unseen textures into these texture classes.

-The project tests classification accuracy when trained on ordinary textures and tested on textures with a variety of transformations including a different resolution (scale), various types of noise (gaussian, salt & pepper and speckle) and different rotations.
+The project tests classification accuracy when trained on ordinary textures and tested on textures with a variety of transformations including a different resolution (scale), various types of noise (gaussian, salt & pepper and speckle) and different rotations, which can be configured by CLI arguments.

-This allows us to test for transformational invariance.
+This allows us to test algorithms for invariance to different transformations.

 ### Installation: